tikiorg/tiki/lib/wizard/readme.txt

 Tiki Wizard Readme.txt
 ==========================

-Currently the Admin Wizard is defined.
+Currently the Setup Wizards are defined.
 See tiki-wizard_admin.php

 The wizard pages are placed in the pages sub directory.
 For Admin Wizard pages, start the filename with admin_